polettix/perl-builder/README.md

 is very useful.
 I usually don't need the man pages (`perldoc` FTW!) and I might need to move the installed perl to some other location later.

+## Builder Goodies

+The builder program is generated using `deployable` (you can find some info here: [http://blog.polettix.it/parachuting-whatever/](http://blog.polettix.it/parachuting-whatever/)), so it provides you its goodies.

+As an added bonus, the builder also carries the tools for tweaking it and re-generate the builder itself.
+A typical workflow for making tweaks would be like this (suppose you are using builder `perl-build-5.20.2.pl`):

+    shell$ ./perl-build-5.20.2.pl --inspect here
+    # some lines are printed... and directory here is created
+    shell$ cd here
+    # here you do your tweaking.
+When ready, we can generate a
+    # new builder like this:
+    shell$ ./regenerate ../perl-build-5.20.2-tweaked.pl

+In this way you can e.g. modify the `installer` program, that is the real workhorse in the installation process.

 # OPTIONS